cailynwilliams/mission-impact-dw/README.md

 Catches 85% of actual dropouts.
 When it flags someone as at risk, it's right 92% of the time.
 Recall matters more here than precision: a false positive just costs one extra conversation with a staff member, a false negative means a student who needed help never got flagged.

-A quick note on that table, because it's worth being upfront about: an earlier version of it was wrong.
+An earlier version of this table was wrong.
 The view feeding it was treating currently-enrolled students as confirmed non-dropouts instead of leaving them out, so they were getting counted in the graduate column even though nobody actually knows their outcome yet.
-Once that got fixed and the matrix only counted students with a real, known outcome, the model's precision turned out to be better than what I'd first reported, not worse.
+Once that got fixed and the matrix only counted students with a real, known outcome, the model's precision turned out to be better than what had first been reported.

 Scoring runs against all 4,424 eligible students, including students still enrolled, and writes to `dw.fact_student_risk_score` with a UUID for the run.